zulip/zulip/templates/zerver/api/writing-bots.md

 *Hint: `provision` installs the `zulip`, `zulip_bots`, and `zulip_botserver` packages in developer mode.
-This enables you to make modify these packages and then run your modified code without having to first re-install the packages or re-provision.*
+This enables you to modify these packages and then run your modified code without having to first re-install the packages or re-provision.*

 ## Writing a bot